-Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making sent by the Multi-Tiered support system (MTSS) Leadership Team.
-The goals and objectives outlined within the SIP will drive the efforts made by the MTSS Leadership Team to create academic improvements throughout the school.
+Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making

 The leadership team will use the school improvement plan to guide program implementation and student interventions.
 The plan will be shared with the school staff, the governing board, and the school advisory committee.
-The school improvement plan will serve as the framework for the plans
+The school improvement plan will serve as the framework for the plans sent by the Multi-Tiered support system (MTSS) Leadership Team.
+The goals and objectives outlined within the SIP will drive the efforts made by the MTSS Leadership Team to create academic improvements throughout the school.

-Enrique Palma, Principal - is responsible for:
+Niesha Mack-Freeman, Principal - is responsible for:

-- (1) Providing instructional leadership, contractual accountability, and day-to-day leadership of educational and operational activities of the school

-- (2) Recruiting, hiring, and retaining highly qualified school staff

-- (3) Leading all initiatives to ensure school meets defined instructional goals

-- (4) Collecting and analyzing school data as the basis for monitoring and improving the school's measurable outcomes and contractual obligations with a focus on a cycle of continuous improvement

-- (5) Monitoring and evaluating staff performance systematically and regularly.
-Providing staff feedback and develop professional growth plans when necessary.
-Following through with progressive discipline when expectations are not met.

-- (6) Leading staff to accomplish the defined accountability measures to include contractual obligations and federal, state, and district requirements.

-- (7) Foster effective communication and relationships with all internal and external stakeholders which would include the company's mission and vision, performance results, school activities, and other information pertinent to the individual stakeholder groups:

-- o School staff

-- o Students

-- o Parents

-- o School district personnel

-- o Charter School Board of Directors

-- o Referring schools

-- o District representatives

-- o Community partners

-- o Local media

-- o Other stakeholders as identified

-- (8) Facilitating a school climate that is conducive to student learning and implement research-based instructional practices aligned with NGSSS and Florida Standards

-- (9) Complying with all federal, state, and district safety and security requirements to ensure a safe and secure environment for students and staff.
-Leading the school management team in developing and implementing emergency procedures.
+- (1) Providing instructional leadership, contractual accountability, and day-to-day leadership of educational and operational activities of the school - (2) Recruiting, hiring, and retaining highly qualified school staff - (3) Leading all initiatives to ensure school meets defined instructional goals - (4) Collecting and analyzing school data as the basis for monitoring and improving the school's measurable outcomes and contractual obligations with a focus on a cycle of continuous improvement. - (5) Monitoring and evaluating staff performance systematically and regularly.
+Provide staff feedback and develop professional growth plans when necessary.
+Follow through with progressive discipline when expectations are not met. - (6) Leading staff to accomplish the defined accountability measures to include contractual obligations and federal, state, and district requirements. - (7) Fostering effective communication and relationships with all internal and external stakeholders which would include the company's mission and vision, performance results, school activities, and other information pertinent to the individual stakeholder groups: - o School staff - o Students - o Parents - o School district personnel - o Charter School Board of Directors o Referring schools - o District representatives o Community partners - o Local media - o Other stakeholders as identified - (8) Facilitating a school climate that is conducive to student learning and implement research-based instructional practices aligned with NGSSS and Florida Standards - (9) Complying with all federal, state, and district safety and security requirements to ensure a safe and secure environment for students and staff.
+Lead the school management team in developing and implementing emergency procedures.

-Jessica King, Assistant Principal - is responsible for:
+Larry Rivero, Assistant Principal - is responsible for:

-- (1) Managing the academic progress of students; maintaining a climate conducive to teaching and learning; ensuring effective delivery and improvement of instruction; supervising, mentoring, and developing instructional staff; and ensuring that the school meets its defined goals. - (2) Assisting Principal in facilitating and monitoring a school climate that is conducive to student learning and implementing research-based instructional practices aligned with NGSSS and Florida Standards. - (3) Overseeing all aspects of the core academic program to include, but not be limited to: - o Ensure fidelity of implementation of all approved academic software, off-line curriculum and assessments - o Development of Individual Success Plans (ISP) - o Ensure student academic records are accurate and up to date - o On-going individual student academic advising - o Student preparation and staff administration of all standardized assessments - o Compliance with Exceptional Student Education (ESE) and English for Speakers of Other Languages (ESOL) requirements - (4) Assisting Principal in: and hiring highly-qualified instructional staff, supervise and retain highly-qualified instructional staff, ensuring instructional staff meets expectations for performance accountability, professional development initiatives, perform all other duties as deemed necessary, which are aligned in accordance with federal, state, and district policies and procedures, to ensure that student educational and behavioral goals and objectives are achieved.
+- (1) Managing the academic progress of students; maintaining a climate conducive to teaching and learning; ensuring effective delivery and improvement of instruction; supervising, mentoring, and developing instructional staff; and ensuring that the school meets its defined goals. - (2) Assisting Principal in facilitating and monitoring a school climate that is conducive to student learning and implementing research-based instructional practices aligned with NGSSS and Florida Standards. - (3) Overseeing all aspects of the core academic program to include, but not be limited to: - o Ensure fidelity of implementation of all approved academic software, off-line curriculum and assessments - o Development of Individual Success Plans (ISP) - o Ensure student academic records are accurate and up to date - o On-going individual student academic advising - o Student preparation and staff administration of all standardized assessments - o Compliance with Exceptional Student Education (ESE) and English for Speakers of Other Languages (ESOL) requirements instructional staff, ensuring instructional staff meets expectations for performance accountability, professional development initiatives, perform all other duties as deemed necessary, which are aligned in accordance with federal, state, and district policies and procedures, to ensure that student educational and behavioral goals and objectives are achieved.